 Discussion

-The goal of system biology is to learn networks that can accurately predict TF-target edges in a GRN under untested conditions.
+The goal of system biology is to learn networks that can accurately predict TF-target edges in a Gene Regulatory Network (GRN).
 A key step in this is to provide experimental validation of predicted edges between TF regulators and their target genes in a GRN.
 However, ascertaining genome-wide functional targets of a TF in a high through put manner is a challenge across biological systems.
 For example, even in the most studied single cell system – E. coli K12 – less than half of the genes have a known TF regulator, one third of the predicted TFs lack experimental targets, and two thirds lack a high confidence binding site [39].
 The sparsity of TF-target regulation data is a limitation to elucidating these networks, and is more striking in multicellular eukaryotes such as Arabidopsis, where there are approximately six times as many genes and TFs.

 Despite significant advances in the identification of physical interactions of TF and targets, there is still relatively little known about which genes are transcriptionally regulated by a majority of the ~2,000 Arabidopsis TFs.
 A proliferation of TF-target binding data has recently emerged from high-throughput in vitro approaches such as DAP-Seq [16] and PBMs [33].
 Collectively, these datasets have identified more than 1,200 cis-binding motifs for nearly 700 TFs (Fig. S2, Table S26).
 However, one consideration is that these in vitro identified motifs rarely account for features present in vivo, such as protein-protein interactions and chromatin structure.
 More importantly, TF-target binding data – obtained in vitro or in vivo – cannot inform about the effect of this interaction on gene expression, e.g. induction vs. repression.

-It is thus necessary to determine how a TF effects gene regulation in a live plant cell.
+It is thus necessary to determine how a TF affects gene regulation in a live plant cell.
 One of the primary limitations to identifying TF regulated targets in whole plants, and other multicellular eukaryotes, is the time it takes to generate mutants and transgenics.
 Cell-based transient assays facilitate the rapid identification of regulated TF targets based on TF-induced regulation [40-44].
-This approach is advantageous over TF-DNA binding because it is a functional assay that identifies targets in plant cells.
+This approach is potentially better than TF-DNA binding because it is a functional assay that identifies targets in plant cells.
 The direct TF-targets identified by TARGET have been demonstrated to have in planta relevance, as shown for ABI3 [21], bZIP1 [42] and HRS1 [43].
 Importantly, TARGET can also capture rapid and transient TF target interactions in isolated cells that are missed in whole tissues in planta [42, 45].
-However, until now the TARGET TF-perturbation system has only been used to identify targets of a single [21, 42-44] or few TFs [25].
+However, until now the TARGET TF-perturbation system has been used only to identify targets of a single TF [21, 42-44] or few TFs [25].
 In this study, we have increased the throughput of the TARGET system by making modifications to the protocol.
 This has enabled the identification of direct targets for 20 N-responsive TFs in less than a month (Fig. 1 and Tables S1-S20).